ibexa/documentation-developer/docs/tutorials/platform_beginner/6_embed_content.md

 Now you need to create the second Content Type needed in the site, **Landmark**.

-Go to Admin Panel &gt; Content types, and under the "Content" group, create the Landmark Content Type.
+Go to Admin Panel &gt; Content types, and under the **Content** group, create the Landmark Content Type.

 A Landmark is an interesting place that Rides go through.
 Each Ride may be related to multiple Landmarks.